Happy-Horizon/Magento-PersistentGraphQlSchema/README.md

 # Mage2 Module HappyHorizon PersistentGraphQlSchema

 This module moves the GraphQl Schema caching to his on caching pool.
-This simple cache types creates a simple file containing the graphql schema cache
+This simple cache type uses a single ./generated/graphql.schema file containing the graphql schema.

-File location
-var/graphql.schema

 If the cache type is cleaned or removed the cache data is directly regenerated.
+That saves time and resourced for subsequent calls.

-Recreating the schema data can also be forced by deleting the var/graphql.schema file.
+Recreating the schema data can also be forced by deleting the ./generated/graphql.schema file.
-The cache clean method has the advantage that it swaps the files and there should be no downtime.
+Both cache:flush and cache:clean swap the file if it already exists; resulting in no downtime.

 # To do
 Check if the cache is enabled/disabled?